Dinara Launches Fiat Off-Ramps and a New Custody Solution for New and Long-Tail Tokens

 About Dinara

 Dinara is on a mission to reduce friction for any enterprise holding and transacting in crypto and fiat.
 Dinara provides an integrated digital asset banking solution for venture capital firms and startups that manage and transact in both fiat and crypto assets.
 Dinara's solution includes secure digital asset custody, easy fiat-crypto and crypto-crypto conversions, fast payment and transaction settlement times, and streamlined compliance and reporting.
-Dinara is backed by marquee VCs in fintech and crypto investors, including Archetype, Castle Island Ventures, North Island Ventures, and B Capital Group.
+Dinara is backed by marquee VCs in fintech and crypto investors, including Archetype, Castle Island Ventures, North Island Ventures, B Capital Group, and Silicon Valley Bank.
 For more information, visit https://www.dinara.com.

 Contact: